Nissan Primera: Second generation (P11; 1996)

 In 1998, Nissan New Zealand released a limited edition Primera SMX with association with Steve Millen (Stillen Sports Parts).
 Features include cross drilled brakes, Eibach springs and a more aggressive body kit.
 The engine received minor modifications including a free-flow exhaust and a K&N air filter, bumping power up to 118 kW.
 There were a total of 26 (including the prototype numbered 000) made in five colour choices (the prototype was the only white one made).

 This was because until 1998 (due to lifting of import tariffs on cars) Nissan had an automotive assembly operation in New Zealand, and for a short time between 1997 and 1998 the P11 Primera was assembled in Wiri, Auckland.
 The locally assembled models were all fitted with the 110 kW SR20DE engine and were available in four different trim levels: S, SE, SES, and SEL.
 The Japanese-made Primeras which replaced it received the one-piece chrome grille (from the Primera Camino) and US-style taillights; the new trim levels were GX and GXE.

-The Primera won the British Touring Car Championship manufacturer's and team titles thanks to RML in 1998 and 1999 with backing from the factory, as well as the Independents' Cup in 1999 and 2000.

 To celebrate the two victories in 1998, Nissan UK released a limited edition of 400 GTSE models, with 16" AZEV alloy wheels, two tone "flip" ChromaFlair "Mystic" green paint, following the special theme to the interior which featured full leather seating with green piping seats, steering wheel and a Momo gearknob.

 To celebrate the 1999 "clean sweep", they released a limited edition GTLE model with 16" multi spoke Enkei alloy wheels, a full leather interior with silver piping, a Momo gearknob and a colour choice of Flame Red, Kuro Black, Starburst Silver, and Nordic Blue.

 Facelift

 In August 1999, Nissan gave the Primera a facelift, giving it a more modern front end with clear style headlamps featuring projector units, instead of the traditional Fresnel lens type.
 Nissan also introduced their "corporate identity" front, with the "flying wing" grille.
 The new code name for this model was "P11-144".

-Along with the exterior changes, improved specification levels were present; with the entry level models such as the "S" featuring automatic climate control, driver, passenger, and side airbags.
+Along with the exterior changes, improved specification levels were present; with the entry-level models such as the "S" featuring automatic climate control, driver, passenger, and side airbags.
 Further up the model range, other features were seen such as xenon headlamps.

 A new "lean burn" 1.8 L petrol engine, the QG18DE was added to the range.
 This facelift was not generally applied outside Europe and was not available in Japan when Nissan "formalized" the fronts of other Primeras and Caminos instead, bringing them into line with the look of the American model of Infiniti.
-Production ended in June 2002.